rdbo/test-thiscall/README.md

 # test-thiscall
 Thiscall wrapper for C and C++

-A simple way of running THISCALL's in C and C++
+A way of running THISCALL's in C and C++